-ENGL 362 Readings in Drama Study of the genre, possibly from a special perspective or literary period.
-Prerequisites: ENGL and a previous 200-level or higher English course.
-3 hrs.
-112 ENGL 370 Major Literary Periods Study of the major literary works from a specific movement or definitive age (Medieval or Renaissance Literature, Modern Literature, the Age of Reason, the Romantic Age, Victorian Literature, or Contemporary Literature).
-Prerequisite: ENGL 112 and a previous 200-level or hig English course.
-3 hrs. gher ENGL 397 Science Fiction and Fantasy Readings from a broad spectrum of science fiction and fantasy literature.
-Prerequisites: ENG 1 and a previous 200-level or higher English course.
-3 hrs.
-12 ENGL 420 Advanced Editing and Revision A pre-graduate-level course that addresses, through practice, the fundamentals of editing and making prose as clear and as well presented as possible.
-Prerequisite: ENGL 112 and a previo 200-level or higher English course.
-3 hrs.
-Dus ENGL 450 Minority and Ethnic Literature of the United States Significant and representative works by minority and ethnic writers (Black, Hispanic, Native American, Asian-American, Jewish-American, etc.) of the United States.
-Course meets multicu graduation requirement.
-Prerequisites: ENGL 112 and a previous 200-level or higher English c ENGL 490 Literary and Critical Thinking Introduction to methods and applications of literary criticism and critical theories.
-Prerequisites ENGL 112 and a previous 200-level or higher English course.
-3 hrs.
-ENGL 310, 350, 360, 361, 362 and 370 may be taken more than once when the subject matter in the course

-ENGL 310, 350, 360, 361, 362 and 370 may be taken more than once when the subject matter in the course varies.
+ENGL 351 Readings in Shakespeare

+Study of William Shakespeare, emphasizing his background, his poetry, and his plays in all genres.
+Prerequisite: ENGL 112 and a previous 200-level or higher English course.

+ENGL 360 Readings in Fiction

+3 hrs

+Study of the genre from a special perspective or literary period (e.g., American novel and short story, contemporary novel and short story, the comic novel and short story).
+Prerequisites: ENGL 112 and a previous 200-level or higher English course.

+ENGL 361 Readings in Poetry

+Intense study of major literary development and achievement in the genre, possibly from a special perspective (e.g., American poetry, Renaissance poetry, epic poetry).
+Prerequisites: ENGL 112 and a previous 200-level or higher English course.

+ENGL 362 Readings in Drama

+Study of the genre, possibly from a special perspective or literary period.
+Prerequisites: ENGL 112 and a previous 200-level or higher English course.

+ENGL 370 Major Literary Periods

+Study of the major literary works from a specific movement or definitive age (Medieval or Renaissance Literature, Modern Literature, the Age of Reason, the Romantic Age, Victorian Literature, or Contemporary Literature).
+Prerequisite: ENGL 112 and a previous 200-level or higher English course.

+ENGL 397 Science Fiction and Fantasy

+Readings from a broad spectrum of science fiction and fantasy literature.
+Prerequisites: ENG 112 and a previous 200-level or higher English course.

+ENGL 408 Advanced Creative Writing

+This course focuses on developing and fine-tuning a student's portfolio of creative writing and allows a student to put together a substantial collection of work worthy for publication or entrance to an advanced degree program.
+Prerequisites: ENGL 112, ENGL 310, and ENGL 207 or 208.

+ENGL 420 Advanced Editing and Revision

+A pre-graduate-level course that addresses, through practice, the fundamentals of editing and making prose as clear and as well presented as possible.
+Prerequisite: ENGL 112 and a previous 200-level or higher English course.

+ENGL 431 Senior Seminar

+Culminating course for graduation as an English major.
+This course is designed similarly to a graduate-level seminar.
+The student is required to produce a portfolio and essay project arranged in conjunction with one or more of the English faculty.
+Prerequisites: 68 semester hours, C average in English courses.

+ENGL 450 Minority and Ethnic Literature of the United States

+Significant and representative works by minority and ethnic writers (Black, Hispanic, Native American, Asian-American, Jewish-American, etc.) of the United States.
+Course meets multicultural graduation requirement.
+Prerequisites: ENGL 112 and a previous 200-level or higher English course.

+ENGL 490 Literary and Critical Thinking

+Introduction to methods and applications of literary criticism and critical theories.
+Prerequisites: ENGL 112 and a previous 200-level or higher English course.